 For another counterexample to Will's thesis, check out Glenn Greenwald from a few days ago.
 Greenwald mentioned that Smith decried warring governments that are "unwilling and unable to increase their revenue in proportion to the increase of their expense" for war-making, noting that "They are commonly dissatisfied with the return of peace, which puts an end to their amusement, and to a thousand visionary hopes of conquest and national glory from a longer continuance of the war" (Book V, Chapter 3).

 To quote from Reich again, "Smith's mind ranged over issues as fresh and topical today as they were in the late eighteenth century--jobs, wages, politics, government, trade, education, business, and ethics."
-Democrats may not cite Smith as frequency as conservatives do, but it is apparent that they actually read him when they do so.
+Democrats may not cite Smith as frequently as conservatives do, but it is apparent that they actually read him when they do so.

 Liberals need not avoid Adam Smith: He is not the petty plutocrat that his self-appointed spokespeople on the Right would lead us to believe.
 Many of our "great books" are similarly in need of rescuing from misrepresentation and misuse at the hands of shallow propagandists such as George Will.